Tsardines/fallout-terminal/project-worksheet.md

 - var garbage = ["!", "%", "<", ")", ]...etc
 - Math.floor(Math.random()
 - Empty array?
-  - push from var garbage into newArr
+  - push from var garbage into newArr (mixed with random words)

 4. Random words
 - var words = ["NIMBUS", "CLEARS", "CHURCH", "WRITES", ]...etc
 - Math.floor(Math.random()
 - Empty array?
-  - push from var words into newArr
+  - push from var words into newArr (mixed with garbage words)
+- onClick
+  - user will be able to click on all words

 5. User guesses and correct letters
 - Need to check: